Trolleybuses in Atlanta

-In Atlanta, Georgia, trolleybuses, generally called trackless trolleys there, were a major component of the public transportation system in the middle decades of the 20th century, carrying some 80 percent of all transit riders during the period when the system was at its maximum size.
+Trolleybuses in Atlanta, Georgia, generally called trackless trolleys there, were a major component of the public transportation system in Atlanta in the middle decades of the 20th century, carrying some 80 percent of all transit riders during the period when the system was at its maximum size.
 At the end of 1949 Atlanta had a fleet of 453 trolleybuses, the largest in the United States, and it retained this distinction until 1952, when it was surpassed by Chicago.

 History

 Origins

 As in many other cities, trolleybuses mostly took over streetcar routes.
 Some Atlanta streetcar lines were converted to buses starting in 1925.
 Those early conversions were to "motor buses" (gasoline-powered buses), but starting in 1937 some streetcar lines were converted instead to trolleybuses.
 The first trolleybus route opened on June 28, 1937, and was a suburban route to East Point and with branches beyond to College Park and Hapeville.
 A second route opened in 1940.
 Conversions continued until closure of the last streetcar line, in 1949.

 In 1950, 453 trolleybuses served 31 routes.
 Trolleybuses made up 70% of the fleet, but carried 80% of the transit system's riders.